Altostratus cloud: Microphysical properties

 Altostratus can be composed of water droplets, supercooled water droplets, and ice crystals, but ice crystals make up the vast majority.
 In some altostratus clouds made of ice crystals, very thin horizontal sheets of water droplets can appear seemingly at random, but they quickly disappear.
 The sizes of the ice crystals in the cloud tended to increase as altitude decreased.
 However, close to the bottom of the cloud, the particles decreased in size again.
-During the sampling of one cloud, the scientists noted a halo while flying near the top of the cloud, which indicated that the ice crystals were hexagonal near the top.
+During the sampling of one cloud, scientists noted a halo while flying near the top of the cloud, which indicated that the ice crystals were hexagonal near the top.
 However, farther down, the ice crystals became more conglomerated.
 Mixed-phase (containing both ice and water) altostratus clouds contain a "melt layer", below which the ice crystals tend to melt into water droplets.
 These water droplets are spheres and thus fall much faster than ice crystals, collecting at the bottom of the cloud.